Obstetric Nurse: In-Demand Specialty for Travel Nursing Jobs

 - Joy of caring for newborns and witnessing the strength of women as they go through labor and delivery

 - Not every patient has a positive outcome — fetal/pregnancy losses are devastating

 - Well-intentioned family members can add stress for patients and staff

 - Long hours and round-the-clock scheduling

 Travel Nursing as an Obstetric Nurse

-The care and training that goes into being an obstetric nurse easily transfers to different locations.
-Opportunities exist everywhere and in environments ranging from small offices and birthing centers to major medical center labor and delivery departments.
+The care and training that goes into being an obstetric nurse easily transfer to different locations.
+Opportunities exist everywhere and in environments ranging from small health clinics and birthing centers to major medical center labor and delivery departments.